KubaM381/WebBuilder/README.md

   written (many statements per line) — harder to read than the rest of the project; should be unified to the rest of the codebase's style (multi-line, one statement per line) next time they're touched.
-- `web.html` duplicates the click-action `<select>` option list (10
-  options) and the text-format toolbar markup once for normal elements (`#prop-*`) and once for header/footer bar items (`#bar-prop-*`), because `inspector.js` and `header-footer.js` render two separate, mutually exclusive panels.
-Not unified — would need a shared HTML/ templating step across both files plus a `web.html` change, so treat it as a structural task (plan first, see rule 2 above) if ever tackled.

 > Note for future AI sessions: this list reflects only what is genuinely
 > still open.
 Items that get fixed should be removed here, not left